“Here’s what you should eat… ”

 More importantly, we’ve also included real-life strategies—developed, tested, and refined while working with over 100,000 clients—that you (or your clients) can use to face and overcome your healthy eating obstacles for good.

-The diet problems that drive people crazy
+The diet problems people really struggle with

 As you can see, “I don’t know what I should eat” is near the bottom of the list.
 Yet that’s the nutrition challenge most people—including coaches—obsess over.